 It takes two and this stressful journey is traveled more easily when the two of you do it together, supporting each other.
-Whether it is unexplained infertility, male factor or ovarian issues, focusing on improving general and reproductive health on both sides often provides the solution when nothing else is working.
+Whether it is unexplained infertility, male factor or ovarian issues, focusing on improving general health and the health of the gametes on both sides often provides the solution when nothing else is working.
 Many of the couples we have treated have voiced an appreciation of the emotional and psychological benefits they experience when they come for treatments together.
-Saturday tends to be our couples day in the clinic (see couples fee package).
+Saturday tends to be our couples day in the clinic.

-These treatments are based on protocols used in clinical trials which showed that an increase in pregnancy rates in some groups of women (those for whom the expected pregnancy rate is 30% or less).
-(You can find the references for these trials here)
+These one or two treatments are based on protocols used in clinical trials some of which showed an increase in pregnancy rates in certain groups of women receiving acupuncture (most commonly those for whom the expected pregnancy rate was 30% or less).
+The most recent study has found that such a small “dose” of acupuncture showed no effect on live birth rate in a large population of women of all ages undergoing IVF, compared with sham acupuncture .
+Some researchers report better results with more frequent administration of acupuncture before and during the stimulation phase of the IVF cycle.
+(You can find the references for these trials here, and here)

 Acupuncture may be useful in managing any side effects experienced during an IVF cycle.
 Reduced fatigue, stress, moodiness, abdomen swelling and discomfort and other side effects are reported by many women using acupuncture during their IVF cycle.
 In addition women report greater relaxation and control of anxiety (reference), and overall greater resilience.
 The acupuncture treatment will be different for each patient and depends on symptoms.

-Some IVF patients feel a benefit from having an acupuncture treatment the day or two after egg collection, to help reduce any discomfort from local tissue trauma or bleeding, and help prepare them for embryo transfer.
+Some IVF patients may benefit from having an acupuncture treatment the day or two after egg collection, to help reduce any discomfort from local tissue trauma or bleeding, and help prepare the environment for the arrival of an embryo.